HewlettPackard/galadriel/doc/galadriel_harvester.md

 #### Available subcommands:

-- `approve` - Give the consent to participate in the Federation relationship.
+- `approve` - Authorize participation in the Federation relationship.
-- `deny` - Deny to participate in the Federation relationship.
+- `deny` - Refuse participation in the Federation relationship.
-- `list` - List all relationships for the trust domain managed by the SPIRE Server that this Harvester runs alongside.
+- `list` - List all relationships for the trust domain managed by the SPIRE Server that the Harvester operates with.

 ##### `relationship approve`

-Utilize the `approve` command to approve a relationship for the trust domain of the SPIRE Server that this Harvester runs alongside.
+The `approve` command is for approving a relationship for the trust domain of the SPIRE Server that the Harvester operates with.

 Syntax: